-Investors who got in early turned every $10,000 into over $200,000 dollars!
+Investors who got in early turned every $10,000 into over $200,000!

 These secret partnerships can take unknown companies… and make them soar 10X… 20X… 90X… maybe more!

+Of course, these are monster gains from incredibly rare opportunities.
+I can’t guarantee you’ll see these kinds of gains.
+All investing carries risk, so don’t invest more than you can afford to lose.

+But I believe with the upcoming OpenAI IPO… we have another rare opportunity.

+The kind that doesn’t come around very often… maybe once in a lifetime…

-Which brings me to the most exciting news of all.
+And… I haven’t talked about the most exciting news of all.

 You see…

-OpenAI just invested $350 million of their own money into this company's stock.
+OpenAI just invested $350 million of its own money into this company's stock.

 That's way more than the $8 million Nvidia invested in SoundHound…

-And that $8 million still ignited a frenzy that pushed the stock up 1,940%.
+And that $8 million still ignited a frenzy that pushed the stock up as much as 1,940%.

 So… while this company might not be in the spotlight yet… I expect it will be on everyone’s mind very shortly.